 Experienced Counsellor, Psychotherapist & Supervisor in Godalming.
-Due to COVID 19 I am currently offering online face to face and telephone sessions.
+Due to COVID 19, I can offer limited face to face sessions at my practice, online face to face (via Zoom) and telephone sessions.
 Please contact me for a free 20 minute telephone assessment.

 I offer individual counselling to adults, young people and trainee counsellors.
 I supervise trainee and qualified counsellors on a 1-1 basis.
 Daytime & limited evening appointments.
 Experienced working with depression, anxiety, loss and bereavement, relationship issues, self harm, stress, low self esteem and self confidence.

 Life can be difficult for all of us, at different times, for different reasons.
 When things feel overwhelming and it can be helpful to seek counselling support.
 As a therapist, I offer a safe and confidential space for you to talk through any issues or challenges that you may be experiencing.
 It can be helpful to explore what is going on for you and to share your fears, thoughts and feelings.